|Format||Paperback / softback|

 This indispensible guide provides plenty of detail, including: - how to plot position by sun, planets and stars - taking radio time signals - adjusting the sextant for day-to-day corrections as well as advances in electronic navigation.

-Jeff Toghill is the author of more than 60 books and writes extensively for magazines, television and radio.
-He has explored the city bush of Sydney on foot for more than 30 years.
-As a yacht master and marine consultant he has a lifelong passion for the unique city of Sydney and its harbour.
+Jeff Toghill (1932-2017) was the author of more than 60 books and wrote extensively for magazines, television and radio.
+He explored the city bush of Sydney on foot for more than 30 years.
+As a yacht master and marine consultant he had a lifelong passion for the unique city of Sydney and its harbour.